 Who Enrolls in Our Program

 An MA in Language Teaching is considered the terminal degree for language teachers who wish to teach adults or children in private or public schools, institutions, colleges, or universities in the US or abroad.
 Our graduates teach across multiple contexts both in the US and abroad.
 See our Alumni spotlight pages, the LTSblog site, and this newsletter article to see examples of what some of our graduates have done or are doing now.

 Public K-12 schools require additional licensure in their local states, as well as preparation through programs such as the UO Teach Program in the College of Education.
 Public elementary and secondary schools abroad likewise generally require additional local certification.

-- pre-service as well as experienced teachers seeking additional qualifications
+Applicants to our program include international students as well as U.S. citizens, and pre-service as well as experienced teachers seeking additional qualifications.